prody/ProDy/doc/examples/proteins/fetchpdb.rst

 Single file
 -------------------------------------------------------------------------------

-The function will return a filename if the download is succesfull.
+The function will return a filename if the download is successful.

 >>> filename = fetchPDB('1p38')
 >>> print filename # doctest: +SKIP